 Unpasteurized Milk, Cheese, and Juice

-As it happens to undercooked protein, unpasteurized milk, cheese, and juice is also rich with bacteria and parasites.
+As it happens to undercooked protein, unpasteurized milk, cheese, and juice are also rich in bacteria and parasites.

 Pasteurization is a process in which products are put through high temperatures.